 The Mount Saint Vincent University Library promotes two annual awards.
-This year the amount for each award is $325 each.
+Each award comes with a cash prize.

 These awards are available to undergraduate students who demonstrate outstanding research skills in using information and resources located in, or accessible from, the Mount Library when completing a research assignment for course credit during the 12-month period preceding the deadline.

 Please email all documents in PDF format to Tanja Harrison, University Librarian, at Tanja.Harrison@msvu.ca on or before the February 27, 2017 deadline.

 When the assignment submitted is a collaborative effort it must be submitted under the names of all participants.
 Each participant must submit a research log detailing her/his contribution to the assignment.
 If the paper is selected by the panel, the Library Award will be divided equally among the participants.